aditya-bhos04/subnet-scanner/README.md

 This Script is very useful for the Network Penetration Tester working in the IT Company.

-The script will automatically scan all IP ranges when the user specifies the first three sets of IP.
+The script will automatically scan all IP ranges when the user specifies the first 2 sets of IP.